a1code/Sampling-based-2D-Motion-Planning/2D Geometric Motion Planning/README.md

 The _sample_ method in sampler.py generates random samples within the 10 X 10 workspace (boundaries included), with uniform probability over the entire space.
 In collision.py, we convert the robot vertices to world coordinates and translate it to a given point to check whether it is collision free at that point.
 It is deemed collision free if all three of the checks below are passed.

-- The new vertex coordinates stay inside the $10 \times 10$ workspace.
+- The new vertex coordinates stay inside the 10 X 10 workspace.
 - The new robot coordinates are not completely inside any of the obstacles.
 - There is no intersection between any of the robot edges and any of the obstacle edges, for all the obstacles.